Positive Parenting Tips During COVID-19

 The most important thing is to make your kids feel safe, so explain there is a bug going around that can make people sick, but that by staying home, and following proper safety and hygiene rules we can all be safe from it.

 Don’t offer more detail than you need to.
 If your kids ask about school closings and when they could possibly reopen, address their questions, however, if the topic doesn’t come up, there’s no need for you to bring it up.

 What Can I Do if My Child Asks Me A Question, and I Don’t Know the Answer?

 It’s ok to not have all the answers.
 In reality, nobody does.

-When these situations arise, it’s an excellent opportunity to turn it into a fun learning experience for the whole family.
+When these situations arise, it’s an excellent opportunity to turn them into a fun learning experience for the whole family.
 Avoid doing random searches on the internet, so you don’t inadvertently expose your kids to scary facts, or false headlines.
-Instead, check the Centers for Disease Control and Prevention (CDC) website for up to date, reliable information about COVID-19.
+Instead, check the Centers for Disease Control and Prevention (CDC) website for up-to-date, reliable information about COVID-19.

 How do I keep my children from getting bored in a healthy way?

 This is probably the most pressing matter for most parents.
 With schools suspended, our kids don’t have the same access to playgrounds, sports, and other activities that provide entertainment that they were used to having.